NM-TAFE/dip-web-application-development-classes/session-04/modules_exercise_starter/context.md

 This class will represent a blog post, encapsulating data like title and content, and providing methods to create and manage post elements.

 By splitting the code into these modules, you will achieve a more organised, maintainable, and scalable application.
 This approach also follows the principles of separation of concerns, making it easier to understand and modify individual parts of the application without affecting the whole system.

-## Conclusion

-By carefully considering how to modularise the UI/UX of your application, you can significantly improve the user experience and maintainability of your code.
-Follow the steps above, answer the questions, and implement your modularised solution.